Sam-Devs/NFT-Marketplace/frontend/README.md

 - Connect metamask browser wallet to Polygon Test Network (matic).
 - Request and get test matic for the metamask account from [Polygon matic Faucet](https://faucet.polygon.technology/) to make transactions.
 - Request and get test USDC for the metamask account from [Filswan Faucet](https://calibration-faucet.filswan.com/#/dashboard) to buy NFTs.
+- 100 USDC test token will be sent to your wallet and to access it you have to import the USDC test token contract address into metamask account from [Filswan Faucet](https://docs.filswan.com/development-resource/swan-token-contract/acquire-testnet-usdc-and-matic-tokens) to be able to buy NFTs.
-- DOD NFT Marketplace Smart Contract is deployed to polyon Testnet - [0x4D737c9F72fC9AbA9140Cecb65cd5DD7F43eDA8a](https://mumbai.polygonscan.com/address/0x4D737c9F72fC9AbA9140Cecb65cd5DD7F43eDA8a)
+- DOD NFT Marketplace Smart Contract is deployed to polygon Testnet - [0x4D737c9F72fC9AbA9140Cecb65cd5DD7F43eDA8a](https://mumbai.polygonscan.com/address/0x4D737c9F72fC9AbA9140Cecb65cd5DD7F43eDA8a)
 - Access DOD Marketplace DApp at [DOD-NFT-marketplace](https://dod-nft-marketplace.netlify.app/) and start minting your DOD NFT.
 #
 ### Run the DApp Locally